atet/raspberrypi/README.md

 ### Software

-* This tutorial was developed with Bash on Microsoft Windows 10 with Windows Subsystem for Linux (WSL) using Ubuntu 18.04 LTS
+* This tutorial was developed with Microsoft Windows 10 using Bash on Windows Subsystem for Linux (WSL)
-   * WSL is a fully supported Microsoft product for Windows 10, learn how to install it here: [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+   * WSL is a fully supported Microsoft product for Windows 10; learn how to install it here: [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+   * Using the "Ubuntu 18.04 LTS" distribution
 * If you are using MacOS, [your Terminal program is Bash](https://en.wikipedia.org/wiki/Terminal_(macOS))
 * Most Linux distributions use or can use Bash; I recommend Ubuntu 18.04 LTS